 Question Yes No N/A 1 Documentation (TAP; petition; regulatory agency; other) 1.
-Is the substance compatible with organic handling? [§205.600 b.2] X 2.
-Is the substance consistent with organic farming and handling? [§6517 c (1)(A)(iii); 6517 c (2)(A)(ii)] X X There are concerns with the possible impact on beneficial soil organisms.
+Is the substance compatible with organic handling? [§205.600 b.2] Х 2. organic farming and handling? [§6517 c (1)(A)(iii); 6517 c (2)(A)(ii)] × X There are concerns with the possible impact on beneficial soil organisms.
 Toxic to bees.
 (TR lines 305-309) EPA exempts it from tolerance (40 CFR 180.1285) Also in a petition Addendum dated October 2,2012 the EPA has granted the petitioner an expanded exemption of tolerance to "all food commodities" and given expanded uses for all food and feed crops pre-harvest and post- harvest.
 3. Is the substance compatible with a system of sustainable agriculture? [§6518 m.7] X X No, because it is not a unnecessary synthetic input.
 Also, because it does show toxicity to fungi and bees.
 However, some felt it was a useful tool as part of a rotational disease control program.
 4. Is the nutritional quality of the food maintained with the substance? [§205.600 b.3] Х 5.
-Is the primary use as a preservative? [§205.600 b.4] X 6.
-Is the primary use to recreate or improve flavors, colors, textures, or nutritive values lost in processing (except when required by law, e.g., vitamin D in milk)?
-[205.600 b.4] Х 7.
+Is the primary use as a preservative? [§205.600 b.4] Х 6. improve flavors, colors, textures, or nutritive values lost in processing (except when required by law, e.g., vitamin D in milk)?
+[205.600 b.4] X 7.
 Is the substance used in production, and does it contain an active synthetic ingredient in the following X categories: a. copper and sulfur compounds; b. toxins derived from bacteria; X According to the TR (TR line 110) polyoxin D is a toxin derived from a bacteria (Streptomyces cacaoi var.asoensis) (TR July 11, 2012) c. pheromones, soaps, horticultural oils, fish emulsions, treated seed, vitamins and minerals?
 X d. livestock parasiticides and medicines? Х e. production aids including netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleaners?
 X